-Wizards get their first glimpse of Kristaps Porzingis and like what they see
+Wizards get their first glimpse of Kristaps Porzingis — and both like what they see

 Raul Neto missed the entire second half with a left ankle sprain.

 The guard limped to the locker room in pain with just over two minutes left in the first half after landing awkwardly and appearing to roll his ankle.
-Neto is no stranger to bumps and bruises — given an inch of space, he typically hurls his body into the lane with abandon — but Sunday’s incident looked particularly grim.
+Neto is no stranger to bumps and bruises — given an inch of space, he typically hurls his body into the lane with abandon — but Sunday’s incident looked grim.
+Unseld said he was moving well after the game and will be day-to-day.